steff657/Video-Streaming-Project/README.md

 ![Create User Account Success Screenshot](testing/screenshots/Create%20user%20account%20success.png)

-Account Settings was tested to ensure users can safely update credentials such as email address and password, with expected confirmation and validation behavior.
+Account Settings was tested to ensure users can safely update credentials such as email address and password, with expected confirmation and validation behaviour.
 ![Account Settings Screenshot](testing/screenshots/Account%20Settings.png)

 Edit Profile was validated for profile image upload, display name updates, and